Working At Home With Kids? 9 Screen-free Sanity Savers

 Invest in subscription boxes for hands-on, screen-free learning that involves teamwork.

-We enjoyed Polar Pen Pals for happy mail about the north, and Groovy Box and Little Passports for the scientific kid.
+We enjoyed Polar Pen Pals for happy mail about the north, and Little Passports for the scientific kid.

 Little Passports Science Expeditions - Science Experiment Subscription Box for Kids | Ages 9+Little Passports Science Expeditions – Science Experiment Subscription Box for Kids | Ages 9+Little Passports Science Expeditions - Science Experiment Subscription Box for Kids | Ages 9+Little Passports USA Edition - Subscription Box for Kids | Ages 7-12Little Passports USA Edition – Subscription Box for Kids | Ages 7-12Little Passports USA Edition - Subscription Box for Kids | Ages 7-12Little Passports Science Jr. - Subscription Box for Kids | Ages 5-8Little Passports Science Jr. – Subscription Box for Kids | Ages 5-8Little Passports Science Jr. - Subscription Box for Kids | Ages 5-8Little Passports Early Explorers - Subscription Box for Kids | Ages 3-5Little Passports Early Explorers – Subscription Box for Kids | Ages 3-5Little Passports Early Explorers - Subscription Box for Kids | Ages 3-5